Soft and Chewy Pumpkin Oatmeal Cookies

 To make these pumpkin oatmeal cookies, you need:

-• Pumpkin Puree (canned, NOT pumpkin pie filling)
+• Pumpkin Puree (canned, NOT pumpkin pie filling)– use the leftover pumpkin puree in my pumpkin smoothie!

 • Butter